 I've started dabbling in classic Macintosh computers, which is something I've always wanted to learn about; there's something so simple and elegant about the GUI of these machines.
 I've got three of them so far (running System 7), and have a fair grasp of how the operating system is used.
 Both LocalTalk and AppleTalk are working (with the participation of a Linux box acting as a server), and my most recent accomplishment is getting TCP/IP working using MacTCP (click the link for details).

-If you're ever in Silicon Valley, be sure to visit the Computer History Museum.
+If you're ever near Silicon Valley, be sure to visit the Computer History Museum.
 They've got displays that will knock your socks off, from centuries-old slide rules to the underground behemoths that watched the skies during the Cold War.
 They've even got a piece of ENIAC!
-One of their latest acquisitions is a reconstruction of Charles Babbage's Difference Engine (here are pictures of the setup checklist, the machine in operation, and the operator with a debugger).
+For several years now, they've also had a reconstruction of Charles Babbage's Difference Engine, which is on loan from its owner Nathan Myhrvold.
+Here are pictures of the setup checklist, the machine in operation, and an operator with a debugger.

 I'm an active member of the NetBeans community, and have been part of the NetCAT (Community Acceptance Testing) program for the 3.6, 4.0, 4.1, 5.0, 6.0, 6.5, 6.7, 6.8, 6.9, 7.0, 7.1, 7.2, 7.3, 7.4, and 8.0 releases.
 I am also a founding member of the NetBeans Dream Team.